-An annual allocation report will be made publicly available after the issuance of the Green Bond and/or Green Loan, which details on the allocation of the net proceeds from any outstanding issuance.
+An annual allocation report will be made publicy available after the issuance of the bond, which details on the allocation of the net proceeds from any outstanding issuance.
 The allocation report will include the following details:

-- · Total amount allocated to Eligible Green Projects. - Total amount allocated per Eligible Green Project Category. - · The amount remaining unallocated.
+- Total amount allocated to Eligible Green Projects. - Total amount allocated per Eligible Green Project Category. - The amount remaining unallocated.